 Note: Those nominated for ordination to the Priesthood may consider attending a residential seminary.
 Anyone considering, or nominated for, ordination to the Priesthood must consult with Bishop Robert Fitzpatrick before making a decision regarding formation training.

 Introduction to Formation Year

-This year of study is optional and may be recommended for individuals who are beginning to explore a call to Holy Orders.
-Sessions take place on Saturday (10 months a year) from 9:00 a.m. to 9:00 p.m. at St. Anthony's Retreat Center on Oahu.
+This year of study is required for all individuals in discernment for Holy Orders.
+Sessions take place on Saturday (10 months a year) from 9:00 a.m. to 6:00 p.m. at St. Anthony's Retreat Center on Oahu.
 Participants will learn about the Book of Common Prayer, the Sacraments of the Episcopal Church, Basics of The Bible, Basic Church History and Anglican theology.
 Personal reflection and developing an individual Rule of Life will be foundational to participation in this year.
 Involvement in the "Introduction to Formation" year is by invitation only; participating in this year does not guarantee admission into Waiolaihui'ia.
 Cost for this year of study is $1000.

 For more information: contact The Rev. Diana Akiyama, Dean.

 In October 2015, during the Opening Eucharist for the 47th Annual Meeting of Convention, the first four graduates of the Waiolaihui'ia program were ordained to the Transitional Diaconate in St. Alban's Chapel at 'Iolani School.
 All four were ordained to the Priesthood in 2016 and currently serve in parishes around the Diocese.
 They are: Phyllis Mahi Beimes, Malcolm Keleawe Hee, Paul Nahoa Lucas and John Hau'oli Tomoso.
 Of special note is that all four are of native Hawaiian ancestry, and Beimes is the first woman of Hawaiian ancestry to be ordained in The Episcopal Church.